 - The increasing proportion of the oft-derided Côt grape in the blend (now up to 50%).
-At the expense of Cabernet Sauvignon (10% when it bowed out in 2015).
+At the expense of Cabernet Sauvignon (10% when it bowed out of the blend in 2015).

 - The increasing use of amphorae for maturing the Côt portion.